jhonyrdesouza/awesome-shadcn-ui/readme.md

 - [react-dnd-kit-tailwind-shadcn-ui](https://georgegriff.github.io/react-dnd-kit-tailwind-shadcn-ui/) - Drag and drop Accessible kanban board implementing using React, @dnd-kit, tailwind and shadcn/ui.

-- [shadcn/ui expansions](https://shadcnui-expansions.typeart.cc/) - shadcn/ui expansions collect lots of useful components which shadcn/ui does not have out of box.
+- [shadcn-expansions](https://shadcnui-expansions.typeart.cc/) - shadcn/ui expansions collect lots of useful components which shadcn/ui does not have out of box.
 All the components are base on shadcn/ui.
 Just copy and paste.
 The component is yours.

-- [Fancy Multi Select](https://craft.mxkaske.dev/post/fancy-multi-select) - The Multi Select Component is inspired by campsite.design's and cal.com's settings forms.
+- [fancy-multi-select](https://craft.mxkaske.dev/post/fancy-multi-select) - The Multi Select Component is inspired by campsite.design's and cal.com's settings forms.

 - [auto-form](https://github.com/vantezzen/auto-form) - A React component that automatically creates a shadcn/ui form based on a zod schema.